The Flexibility Trap: Rethinking the Value of Arbitrary Order in Diffusion Language Models: Experiments

 \section{Experiments}

 We evaluate JustGRPO on standard mathematical reasoning and coding benchmarks.
-Our experimental design aims to verify two hypotheses: (i) that enforcing autoregressive (AR) order during RL training elicits superior reasoning capabilities compared to complex arbitrary-order approximations, and (ii) that this constraint applies only to the optimization objective, leaving the diffusion model’s parallel decoding capabilities intact at inference.
+Our experimental design aims to examine two hypotheses: (i) that enforcing autoregressive (AR) order during RL training can effectively elicit reasoning capabilities without resorting to complex arbitrary-order approximations, and (ii) that this constraint applies only to the optimization objective, leaving the diffusion model’s parallel decoding capabilities intact at inference.

 \paragraph{Experimental Setups.} We apply JustGRPO on LLaDA-Instruct~\cite{nie2025large} and evaluate its effectiveness on four standard reasoning and coding benchmarks: GSM8K, MATH-500, HumanEval, and MBPP.
 For mathematical tasks, we train on the official training split of each dataset following~\cite{zhao2025d1,ou2025principled}.
 For coding tasks, we train on a subset of AceCoder-87K~\cite{zeng2025acecoder} following~\cite{gong2025diffucoder,ou2025principled}.
-We apply JustGRPO directly to the models without additional task-specific SFT.
+We apply JustGRPO directly to the models without additional task-specific SFT, using full-parameter fine-tuning.
 Our training recipe largely follows~\cite{huang2025reinforcing}.
-To evaluate the trained models, we follow the standard LLaDA evaluation protocol~\cite{nie2025large}, which applies low-confidence remasking together with semi-autoregressive decoding in blocks of 32 tokens, using a sampling temperature of 0.
+To evaluate the trained models, we follow the standard LLaDA evaluation protocol~\cite{nie2025large}, which applies low-confidence remasking together with semi-autoregressive decoding in blocks of 32 tokens (unmasking one token per step, \ie, 256 steps for a generation length of 256), using a sampling temperature of 0.
 We evaluate all benchmarks at generation lengths of 128, 256, and 512 following~\cite{zhao2025d1,ou2025principled}.
 More details on training are provided in Appendix~\ref{app:experimental_setups}.